-To help you gain a better understanding of Microsoft Dynamics 365, we’ve put together a cheat sheet listing its core business applications, along with relevant information such as the business functions each application is designed to help manage.
+To help you better understand Microsoft Dynamics 365, AFON has put together a cheat sheet.
+You can easily learn how to use Microsoft Dynamics 365 and find a list of its core business apps, along with relevant information such as the business functions each app is designed to help manage.

-If you've been researching your options when it comes to ERP software for your business, you've probably come across products with brand names such as Navision and Axapta at some point.
+If you've been researching your options on the ERP software to use for your business, you've probably come across products with brand names such as Navision and Axapta at some point.

-These two brand names may sound similar to Microsoft Dynamics software products that you may have also come across during your research; specifically, Dynamics NAV and Dynamics AX respectively.
+These two brand names may sound similar to Microsoft Dynamics software products you may have also come across during your research, specifically Dynamics NAV and Dynamics AX, respectively.

-But you may have also have noticed that none of the aforementioned ERP software products appear to be available anymore, whether from Microsoft or from any other source.
+But you may also have noticed that none of the aforementioned ERP software products appears to be available anymore, whether from Microsoft or any other source.

 Even so, you'd have noticed that these products appear to have a connection to Microsoft Dynamics 365 in some way.
 But it's not clear how exactly they're related to each other.